 100% ceramic cookware is usually made from clay, natural minerals, and quartz sand.
 After the shape-forming process, the combination is hardened by firing vitrification at about 1915° Fahrenheit.
 Ceramic cookware often undergoes a glazing method to get the waterproof and decorative surface.

-Ceramic cookware which is made of clay also known as pure or classic ceramic cookware.
+According to the Asma Sheikh (Founder of The Kitchen Advisor), Ceramic cookware which is made of clay also known as pure or classic ceramic cookware.
 It’s the best choice for your daily cooking since it’s durable, scratch-resistant, and easy to take care of.
 Moreover, this kind of cookware is absolutely safe while it does not contain metal materials.

 How to Choose the Best Ceramic Cookware